AzureAD/microsoft-authentication-library-for-js/lib/msalAngular/README.md

   { path: 'myProfile' ,component: MyProfileComponent, canActivate : [MsalGuard]},
   ````

-  ##Public API
+  ## Public API
-We expose APIs for login, logout acquireAccessToken and more.
-Here is the list.
+We expose APIs for login, logout. acquiring access token and more.
+Here is a detailed list.
 ````
 1.login_redirect()
 2.login_popup()
 3.log_out()
 4.acquire_token_silent()
 5.acquire_token_popup()
-6.get_user()
+6.acquire_token_redirect()login
+7.get_user()

 ````
 ## Build and running tests

 If you want to build the library and run all the unit tests, you can do the following.

-First navigate to the root directory of the library and install the dependencies:
+First navigate to the root directory of the library(msalAngular) and install the dependencies:

 	npm install